Wickedsqual/NoitaOrbLocator/README.md

 3. It calculates and shows the difference between the 2 values.

-A filewatcher checks the player.xml fore changes, so if Noita is restarted, is automatically updated the player location in this application
+A filewatcher checks the player.xml for changes, so if Noita is restarted, is automatically updated the player location in this application